Financial & Insurance

 financial-formsDental Insurance

 We work with many different insurance plans.
-However, your insurance may require you to see a specific dentist in order to receive maximum benefits.
+However, your insurance may require you to see a specific dentist to receive maximum benefits.
 Please check the information provided by your employer or insurance company to make sure you will receive benefits for treatment in our practice.

 Our doctors' treatment recommendations are based on what they believe is in your child's best interest rather than on what your insurance covers.